-BACK TO INDEX
+[Page 8]

+CHAPTER I

+THE PSYCHOLOGICAL REHABILITATION OF THE NATIONS

 This problem is far more complicated and deep-seated than might appear at the first glance.
 Had we only to deal with the national psychoses and the mental conditions induced by the act of war and participation in it, the problem would be acute enough but it could be solved easily by the restitution of security, by the sound psychological treatment of the differing nationalities, by their physical rehabilitation and by the restoration of liberty, opportunity, leisure and, above all, by the organization of the men and women of goodwill.
-This latter group would show themselves as willing to carry forward the needed educational processes and (which is far more important) they would endeavor to convey spiritual inspiration—something which humanity sorely needs at this time.
+This latter group would show themselves as willing to carry forward the needed educational processes and (which is far more important) they would endeavour to convey spiritual inspiration—something which humanity sorely needs at this time.
 There are enough men and women of goodwill in the world today to accomplish this if they can be reached, inspired and supported in their endeavour, both materially and spiritually.

 The situation is far more difficult than a casual analysis would make it seem.
 The psychological problem involved has a background which is centuries old, which is inherent in the soul of each individual nation and which is potently conditioning the minds of all their peoples today.
-It is here that our major difficulty lies and it is one which will not easily give way to any effort or to any spiritual endeavour, whether carried out by the organized churches [page 24] (which show a woeful lack of appreciation of the problem) or by spiritually minded groups and individuals.
+It is here that our major difficulty lies and it is one which will not easily give way to any effort or to any spiritual endeavour, whether carried out by the organized churches (which show a woeful lack [Page 9] of appreciation of the problem) or by spiritually minded groups and individuals.

-I do not wish to begin this article by inducing in any of my readers a sense of pessimism; nevertheless, the work to be done is so acutely needed and the perils of its non-accomplishment are so appalling that it is necessary for me to indicate certain major lines of danger and certain national aptitudes which carry a menace to the peace of the world.
+The work to be done is so acutely needed and the perils of its non-accomplishment are so appalling that it is necessary to indicate certain major lines of danger and certain national aptitudes which carry a menace to the peace of the world.
 These problems fall naturally into two categories:

 I. The internal, psychological problems of the individual nations.

 II.
-Major world problems, such as the relation between nations and business and the forces of labor.
+Major world problems, such as the relation between nations and business and the forces of labour.